-Dave Severance takes over the PSU men’s and women’s cross country programs in 2012-13 after serving the past 10 years as boys and girls cross country coach at Moultonborough Academy (N.H.).
+Severance came back to his alma mater after serving 10 years as boys and girls cross country coach at Moultonborough Academy (N.H.).
 Severance led the team to four Granite State Conference championships and had All-State runner nominations for eight straight years.

 “As a member of the last cross country team to run at Plymouth State more than 30 years ago,” said Severance, “I am excited to see cross country return as a sport at my alma mater.
-It is especially rewarding to return as a coach for the rebirth of the running program.
-I look forward to sharing my love of running and the Plymouth State educational experience with the young men and women who will be members of the newest athletic team.
-I hope our program includes current PSU students who are interested in joining the team as well as prospective student-athletes who may be looking at PSU for the first time.”
+It was especially rewarding to return as a coach for the rebirth of the running program.
+I look forward to sharing my love of running and the Plymouth State educational experience with the young men and women who will be members of the cross country teams.”

 Severance has been very successful in marathons, completing more than 20 in his career.
 He won the 1978 Lowell Marathon in a career-best time of 2:18.26, and his 2:19.21 at the 1979 Skylon International Marathon qualified him for the 1980 U.S. Olympic Trials.
 More recently, he was the Adirondack Marathon runner-up in both 2007 and 2008, and he completed a 2:49.40 marathon at age 50.
 He also hiked the Appalachian Trail in 1981 and made a 335-mile 30th-anniversary hike from Mount Katahdin to Mount Washington in 2011.

 A 1976 New England high school two-mile champion for Kingswood Regional in Wolfeboro, N.H., Severance is a 1981 graduate of Plymouth State and he earned a JD from the University of Maine Law School in 1986.

 Severance says that the greater Plymouth area provides an outstanding environment for distance runners.